Subtotal | $0.00 |

 Sure, the way things spread rapid-fire on the internet could be a good way for a brand to gain short-lived attention with an intended laugh.
 Ultimately, though, it won’t have the same lasting impact as a genuinely good logo design.

-These 10 logo mistakes bring plenty for new businesses to learn as they begin their own branding and logo development process.
-Here’s what you can take away from the mistakes that these famous – or infamous – brands made.
-If you’re looking to create your own logo – free of any mistakes or unforeseen mishaps – you can also try Namecheaps’ Free Logo Maker to produce a high quality design for your brand.
+These 10 logo mistakes offer plenty for new businesses to learn as they begin their own branding and logo development process.
+Here’s what you can take away from the mistakes that these famous — or infamous — brands made.
+If you’re looking to create your own logo, try Namecheaps’ Free Logo Maker to produce a high-quality design for your brand.

 When you have a brand, you want to put your best face forward.
 A lot of branding is visual and calls on the power of storytelling.
 Your logo is the visual representation of your brand.
 It should be the first thing that comes to mind when a consumer thinks of your business.
 Most brands don’t have the universal recognition of Google or Microsoft, but smaller brands can learn a lot from their mistakes.